awsaavedra/awsaavedra.github.io/content/posts/idea-alpha.md

 “The general or prevailing opinion in any subject is rarely or never the whole truth; it is only by the collision of adverse opinions that the remainder of the truth has any chance of being supplied.” ~ John Stuart Mill, On Liberty

 Framing ideas to not offend is an art.
 There is a degree of scarcity for “weirdness” points in any given social situation.
+Think of it as a punch card and you have a finite about of them to express at a given interval.
+If you go over the limit your credibility will wane.
+It's called credit for a reason, you don't want to overspend on your weirdness credit card.
-If you think there is an infinite amount of “weirdness” points you’re suffering from **orthodox privilege**.
+If you think there is an infinite amount of “weirdness” points, you’re suffering from **orthodox privilege**.
 Orthodox privilege is when conventional-minded people think it is safe for everyone to express their point of view since they do not see the full landscape of opinions.
 Many people rather start **preference falsifying** to fit into their group.
-The more conventional-minded the person is, the more likely they are to believe it is safe for all opinions to be expressed.
 **There has been no period of time in which people could express all ideas without serious consequences for at least a few of their ideas causing serious damage to them.** Paul Graham said this from Y-combinator.

 Beware euphemisms in language, they are designed to muddy the waters of truth behind a thin veil of sensitivity.